hashicorp/consul/website/source/api/features/filtering.html.md

 Some listing endpoints support the use of a filter expression.
 Filter expressions can be used on a requested set of data, prior to sending back a response.
-This reduces the amount of data returned, which is helpful for searching and monitoring.
+This reduces the amount of data returned, which is helpful for reducing load, searching, and monitoring.

-The filter expression can be passed to Consul with a `filter` query parameter.
-For example
+A filter expression can be passed to Consul with the `filter` query parameter.
+For example:

 ```text
 ?filter --data [ Expression or Expression]